 Choice of Target Lesion (in the setting of more than one potential target)

 Size is often not the most important factor in selecting a target.
 A 1 cm pleura-based lesion may be safely directly accessed in the upper lung in a cooperative patient because the upper lung moves little with respiration.
-However, even a 1 cm lesion would be an undesirable target for direct puncture in the lower lung because of the high likelihood of respiratory misregistration either at the moment of initial pleural puncture or at some point during the course of obtaining subsequent samples.
+However, even a 1 cm lesion would be an undesirable target for a direct puncture in the lower lung because of the high likelihood of respiratory misregistration either at the moment of initial pleural puncture or at some point during the course of obtaining subsequent samples.

 A large (in the craniocaudal dimension) lesion that either abuts the pleura or is visually distinct from but has adjacent airspace opacification extending to the pleura and which is demonstrated on prior PET-CT to be hypermetabolic is the ideal lesion for percutaneous lung lesion biopsy.
 The size improves the chance of striking the target.
 The craniocaudal lesion size is more important than other lesion dimensions (especially if the procedure is performed using a machine that does not have real-time CT fluoroscopy), as that is the dimension that will determine how likely it will be to keep the lesion in the field of view on the imaging monitor during the procedure.
 A peripheral location in the thorax reduces the chance of striking larger vessels and the chance for needle drift/inadvertent redirection during insertion.
 The ability to avoid aerated lung on entry diminishes the odds of pneumothorax.
 A higher metabolic activity increases the chance that viable abnormal tissue will be obtained.